ska-telescope/ska-low-mccs-spshw/docs/source/developer_guide/test_harness.rst

 It is common for our devices under test to depend upon other devices that may not be under test.
-For example, the MCCS antenna device depends heavily on both the APIU device for the APIU that supplies power to the the antenna, and the Tile device for the TPM that receives data from the antenna.
+For example, the MCCS antenna device depends heavily on both the APIU device for the APIU that supplies power to the antenna, and the Tile device for the TPM that receives data from the antenna.
 Without these devices available, the MCCS antenna device cannot perform most of its functions.
 Yet *unit* testing the MCCS antenna device implies testing it *in isolation*.